Carrying on Donna's project

-A celebration of Donna’s life will be held Tuesday, January 21, 2020 at 2pm at the Doukhobor Prayer Home, 525 Avenue I South, Saskatoon.
+A celebration of Donna’s life was held Tuesday, January 21, 2020 at 2pm at the Doukhobor Prayer Home in Saskatoon.
 A family interment will be held in summer at the Doukhobor Dugout House site.

 In lieu of flowers donations may be made to Doukhobor Dugout House National Historic Site of Canada, Box 433, Blaine Lake, SK S0J 0J0.

 Spreading of the ashes was held at Doukhobor Dugout House on June 20, 2020 with family and the Elders who worked with her in attendance to bring Donna home.
 Everyone received a purple mask, Donna's favourite muffin and drink, and a rose to place at Oospenie spring.